 So what’s changed?

 Over three years on and the digitally-driven scheme has made an unprecedented positive impact to the industry.
 Although there were teething problems at the start, these were soon overcome and most charities now find that the time taken from starting to prepare a claim to seeing the money in the bank has improved dramatically.
 Some charities have even reported a reduction in the administration of Gift Aid submissions from almost two months down to two weeks.
 Furthermore, most charities now prefer the fact they don’t have to manually complete paper forms, obtain director signatures or create large printouts for audit.
-Simply put – technology enables them to manage Gift Aid easily, free fundraisers from routine tasks, maximise the value of their data and centralise processes.
+Simply put – technology, such as fundraising software, enables them to manage Gift Aid easily, free fundraisers from routine tasks, maximise the value of their data and centralise processes.

 The initial concerns I mention earlier have been overcome too.
 In practise, the option to make claims via an XML has proved simple enough because HMRC’s 1,000 donations cap meets the needs of all but the largest charities.
 And the charities required to integrate with the Government Gateway for larger claims have collaborated with major suppliers to provide integrated technology.